richardxoldman/gonito-backend/README.md

 end-point.
 No parameters are needed it just read the user's data from the token and adds a record to the Gonito database.

+You can simulate a front-end by going to `/static/test-gonito-as-backend.html`.

 Gonito & git
 ------------